-Funding provided under the LMAPD provides for a range of services and programs to assist individuals with disabilities to acquire the skills, experience and supports necessary to successfully prepare for, obtain and maintain employment.
-Clients are provided with services and supports needed to pursue post-secondary education through the Training Services Program.
-Individuals are supported in employment through the Supported Employment Program.
-Clients with disabilities are provided with access to job search and on-the-job training through community partnerships under the Grants to Community Partners Program.
+Funding under the LMAPD provides for a range of services and programs to assist persons with disabilities acquire the skills, experience and supports necessary to successfully prepare for, obtain and maintain employment.
+There are four service components provided by the Department of Advanced Education and Skills:

+1. Training Services and Employment Supports Program 2.
+Supported Employment Program 3.
+Disability Supports to Post-Secondary Institutions 4.
+Grants to Community Partners Program

-The Training Services Program provides supports and services to eligible individuals with disabilities who wish to pursue post-secondary training or employment as part of an employment plan collaboratively developed with professional staff of the Department of Human Resources, Labour and Employment.
-Benefits and services available include: the provision of living allowances during the period of training; transportation costs to attend a post-secondary institution; tuition and student fees; text books and disability-related supports, such as: interpreters and/or tutors.
-In addition, active programs such as employment counseling and assessment, employment planning, pre-employment training, skills training, the provision of technical aids and other supports assist individuals obtain access to job opportunities and training.
+The Training Services and Employment Supports Program provides supports and services to eligible individuals with disabilities who wish to pursue post-secondary training or employment as part of an employment plan collaboratively developed with the Department.
+Benefits and services available include: the provision of living allowances during the period of training; transportation costs to attend a post-secondary institution; tuition and student fees; text books and disability-related supports, such as interpreters and/or adaptive technology.
+Other services and supports include employment counseling and assessment, employment planning, pre-employment training, skills training, the provision of technical aids and other supports assist individuals obtain access to job opportunities and training.

-The Supported Employment Program works in partnership with community employment groups to develop employment opportunities for people who have a developmental disability.
+The Supported Employment Program is delivered in partnership with community employment groups to develop employment opportunities for people who have a developmental disability.
 The Supported Employment Program provides the necessary support to allow individuals with developmental disabilities to participate in meaningful, integrated employment in the community.
 Supports range from orientation and work analysis, to full-time support from a job trainer to ensure that the required duties of the job are completed to the satisfaction of the employer.
-The type of employment options which may be supported include: individual supported employment in the labour force; contractual employment; self-employment and small business development.
+The types of employment options which may be supported include individual supported employment in the labour force, contractual employment, self-employment and small business development.